 Quick Pickles, also called refrigerator pickles, are simply any vegetable that is packed in a vinegar brine and stored in the fridge.
 Unlike fermented pickles, they don't require canning, and you can quick pickle just a single jar or two.

 Besides peppers, you can quick pickle any vegetable.
 Try carrots, cucumbers, of course, green beans, asparagus, or check out this recipe for Quick Pickled Red Cabbage.
 And don't stop at veggies.
 If you can think outside of the pickle jar, you will just love these Pickled Balsamic Cherries

-You can really have a lot of fun with quick pickle brines when it come to flavours.
+You can really have a lot of fun with quick pickle brines when it comes to flavours.
 Vinegar is always the base for the brine.
-Here are a list of possibilities that you can do with a quick pickle brine.
+Here is a list of possibilities that you can do with quick pickle brine.

 - Apple cider vinegar